arouyan/lakeFS/docs/reference/configuration.md

 ## Using Environment Variables

-All configuration variables can be set or overridden using environment variables.
+All of the configuration variables can be set or overridden using environment variables.
 To set an environment variable, prepend `LAKEFS_` to its name, convert it to upper case, and replace `.` with `_`:

 For example, `logging.format` becomes `LAKEFS_LOGGING_FORMAT`, `blockstore.s3.region` becomes `LAKEFS_BLOCKSTORE_S3_REGION`, etc.